rpeleg1970/bare-metal-arm/mem/readme.md

 Managing the remaining memory is done along the following guidelines:
 - we do not have an OS and VMM so newly allocated memory is taken starting from the heap base, and going up.
-A single pointer tracks the next location
+A single pointer tracks the next location, which we will call 'uncharted'
 - Allocating new memory is aligned to (configurable) 16 bytes
 - Freed blocks are tracked in the following manner:
   - We keep a red-black tree for tracking blocks by size.
 Algorithm is derived from http://eternallyconfuzzled.com/tuts/datastructures/jsw_tut_rbtree.aspx
   - each node contains a linked list of memory chunks of the same (aligned) size
   - When malloc is called, we first look for a best fit (TBD how much bigger we are willing to provide) in the free list.
-If we do not find - we allocate from the next uncharted see above.
+If we do not find - we allocate from the next uncharted (see above).
 If we do find, we take the first free block in the list and return it.
   - if the list for a specific size goes down to 0 - we also remove the RB tree node